dimitriwalters/networking-handbook/README.md

 ### port
 An endpoint to a logical connection in TCP/IP and UDP networks.

+### router
+A device that forwards data packets along networks.

 ### server
 A computer or device on a network that manages network resources.